Eastwood Collegiate Institute

-Construction
+History

 The school was built in 1956, located on what was then the recently extended East Avenue (now Weber Street).
 The architect for the building was the company of Barnett & Rieder.
 Most of the school consists of a long classroom block that runs parallel to Weber Street.
 There is a large entrance stair at the south side of the classroom block, with the school offices to the north and the gymnasium, whose walls are of ribbed brick, to the south.
 The architecture of the school received international attention when it opened.

-Crest

-The School's crest was designed by Former Eastwood Student Doug Rickert in 1957.
-Designed to reveal both the school's name but also the components of its life blood.
-According to the 1956-1957 Eastwood Yearbook, CHIPS, "The rising sun...denotes not only 'East', but also the light given by our leadership to other schools and the community around us.
-The maple leaves provide the 'wood', and in addition signify our pride in holding a place in the educational system of Canada.
-The open book signifies the great store of knowledge readily available, and the desire to receive it, both present in our school.
-The motto...has also been included in the attractive crest which is a suitable emblem of our school".
+The school's crest was designed by former Eastwood student Doug Rickert in 1957.